 Once you feel your dog is ready, you can take them outside.
 If you feel they are getting distracted, use your command word to keep their focus on you.

-Crate Training: You may chose to crate train your Belgian Malinois for times you leave for a few hours, at bedtime or feeding time, or as a way to help potty train them.
+Crate Training: You may choose to crate train your Belgian Malinois for times you leave for a few hours, at bedtime or feeding time, or as a way to help potty train them.

 Dogs tend to cry at first when they are in their crate and may be reluctant to get in, but with the right training, they will behave and may come to enjoy their comfy little room.
 Here are the steps you may want to take to get your Mal used to their crate.